earthdaily/Examples-and-showcases/README.md

 Run the following line if you're looking for accessing Earthdaily advanced analytics (ready-to-use vegetation indexes, agronomic analysis such as harvest detection, etc.)

-    cd Analytic as a service
+    cd Analytics as a service

 <p align="right">(<a href="#top">back to top</a>)</p>